jpratt9/john-pratt.com/src/frontend/content/posts/how-to-choose-cloud-provider/index.md

 You've done the research, crunched the numbers, and compared the specs.
 Now it's time to bring it all together and make a confident choice.
 This isn't just about picking a winner on paper; it's about making sure your top choice works in the real world and figuring out your first moves.

 The single best way to validate your decision is to run a **proof-of-concept (POC)**.
 This is where the theory hits reality.
-Take a representative slice of one of your applications-not your most complicated one, but something more than a simple "hello world" app-and actually deploy it on your top one or two platforms.
+Take a representative slice of one of your applications - not your most complicated one, but something more than a simple "hello world" app - and actually deploy it on your top one or two platforms.
 This small-scale test will tell you more than any spreadsheet ever could.

 You'll discover firsthand how easy (or frustrating) the management console is.
 You'll see how the performance holds up under a real workload.
 Most importantly, you'll uncover all the little roadblocks and "gotchas" that never show up in the marketing materials.
 A POC is your best insurance policy against a very expensive mistake.